 You will need to purchase tickets for the Walled Garden and dogs are not permitted here.

 If you are after an affordable day out with your pup, then the park itself is enough to enjoy.
-With 260 acres of landscape with lawns, woodlands, lakes and pasture, you won’t be stuck for interesting walking routes.
+With 260 acres of landscape with lawns, woodlands, lakes and pasture, you won’t be stuck for interesting and lovely walking routes.

 You’ll see plenty of wildlife around the lake and many of the 18th-century landscapes have been restored to their natural beauty.

 Lydiard Park is definitely one of the better dog walking routes in Wiltshire and you can make a whole day of it in the summer.
-There are static BBQs available to hire and a wealth of space for picnics in the BBQ field.
+There are static BBQs available to hire and a wealth of open space for picnics in the BBQ field.

 This is a family-friendly park with a large children’s playground, cafe and toilets.